Gold Bar

 Digitize Routine Processes

-• Tracking available inventory.
+• Tracking available supplies inventory

-• Displaying work order status.
+• Displaying work order status

-• Compiling routine reports with information such as key use and service requests.
+• Compiling routine reports with information such as key use and service requests

 Provide Thorough Training